ynab/ynab-sdk-js/README.md

 ### Error Handling

-If a response is returned with a code >= 300, instead of returning the response, the response will be "thrown" as an error to be caught.
+If a response is returned with a code >= 300, instead of returning the response, the response will be thrown as an error to be caught.

 ```typescript
 const ynab = require("ynab");